-Avast SecureLine VPN is a leading antivirus company, but it is not as popular in the VPN market.
+Avast SecureLine VPN is a leading antivirus company, but it is not as popular in the VPN market in New Zealand.
 The company is based in the Czech Republic, which does not fall under 5-eyes countries.
-Check out the best VPN providers for better experiences.

 Its VPN server speed is average, and it isn’t the cheapest VPN around like ExpressVPN or Surfshark.
-However, when tested, I was able to unblock Netflix and other streaming services.
-Part of the reason why I gave it a 3.5-star rating in this Avast SecureLine VPN review Spain.
+However, when tested, I was able to unblock Netflix and other streaming services in New Zealand.
+Part of the reason why I gave it a 3.5-star rating in this Avast SecureLine VPN review in New Zealand.

-It is slightly expensive at $3.75/mo, but that depends a lot on their features.
-Is Avast VPN good?
+It is slightly expensive at NZ$6.12/mo, but that depends a lot on their features.
+Is Avast VPN good in New Zealand?
 Is it the most expensive VPN available?
-Let’s find out in this Avast SecureLine VPN review Spain.
+Let’s find out in this Avast SecureLine VPN review in New Zealand.

-Avast SecureLine VPN Review Spain – Rating Criteria
+Avast SecureLine VPN Review in New Zealand – Rating Criteria

-To review Avast SecureLine VPN, I had to test and give my verdict based on these nine factors.
+To review Avast SecureLine VPN in New Zealand, I had to test and give my verdict based on these nine factors.
 So let’s have a look at them:

 - Jurisdiction – Is Avast VPN located in a 5-eyes country?

-- Security – Is Avast VPN Safe in Spain?
+- Security – Is Avast VPN Safe in New Zealand?

-- Leaks – Does Avast VPN leak IP, DNS & WebRTC in Spain?
+- Leaks – Does Avast VPN leak IP, DNS & WebRTC?

-- Server – Is it good for P2P torrenting in Spain?
+- Server – Is it good for P2P torrenting?

-- Speed – How fast is Avast SecureLine VPN?
+- Speed – How fast is Avast SecureLine VPN in New Zealand?

-- Streaming – Does it work with Netflix?
+- Streaming – Does it work with Netflix in New Zealand?

 - Compatibility – App Interface and Supported Devices

-- Pricing – How much does Avast VPN cost?
+- Pricing – How much does Avast VPN cost in New Zealand?

 - Trustworthiness – Trustpilot, Play Store, Reddit & Customer Support